andreevym/gophkeeper/CLIENT.md

 go build -o client
 ```

-This will create a binary named `client` that you can use to perform operations such as signing up, signing in, creating vaults, and retrieving vault information.
+This will create a binary named `client` that you can use to perform operations such as signing up, signing in, creating vaults, retrieving vault information, and uploading files.

 ## Usage of Client Application

-The client application allows you to create your own secure vault.
+The client application allows you to create and manage secure vaults.
 Below are the instructions for various client operations.

 ### 1. Sign Up